alu111222333/JSONtemplate/README.md

     </td>
 </tr>
 ```
-So it's possible to put all templates together in one file. **users_table** template use **users_table_items** for each element in array.
+So it's possible to put all templates together in one file.
-After loading this file its name will be ignored and name after **NextTemplateName:** will be taken.
-You can use this names for parsing data
+FileName will be ignored and only name after **NextTemplateName:** will be taken.
+You can use this names for injecting data

 # Multilanguage support